 Each of the probability of default categories carries a distinct percentage of default probability.
 The probability of default rate between one and nine of the acceptable categories is very narrow and would reflect almost no default to a minimal default percentage.
-The probability of default rate grows more rapidly as loans move from acceptable to other assets especially mentioned and grows significantly as loans move to a substandard (viable) level.
-A substandard (non-viable) rating indicates that the probability of default is almost certain.
+The probability of default rate grows more rapidly as a loan moves from acceptable to other assets especially mentioned and grows significantly as a loan moves to a substandard (viable) level.
+A substandard (nonviable) rating indicates that the probability of default is almost certain.
 These categories are defined as follows: